JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 ## Error in saving OrderHeader with OrderLines created from DTOs
 - commit - Error in saving OrderHeader with OrderLines created from DTOs
+- commit - change Set to List in OrderHeaderDto and OrderHeader same Error in saving OrderHeader with OrderLines created from DTOs